prosper00/GRiP-duino/README.md

 -currently planning on mapping buttons to 'keyboard' keypresses, althogh there are libraries out there to emulate a gamepad HID device.

+-Added toggles to RXLED and TXLED to indicate activity on JS1/JS2.
+Das blinkenlights.
+Now it's a *real* project.

 PINOUT: